 The Kalkaska Public Schools' Preschool program philosophy is based on a strong belief that children are individuals.
 This belief is exemplified in all activities planned for children throughout the year.
 Learning experiences should be fun and meet the needs through mutual involvement of parents, children, and staff.

-This is a tuition-based preschool open to children 3 - 6 years old on a first come, first served basis until the program reaches capacity.
+This is a tuition-based preschool open from 7:30am - 3:30pm and services children 3 - 6 years old on a first come, first served basis until the program reaches capacity.